inji/inji-openid4vp-ios-swift/README.md

  - The library also validates the incoming authorization request with the wallet metadata
  - Returns the validated Authorization request object

+**Handling of Wallet Metadata in the Library**
+- The wallet can send the entire metadata to the library.
+- The library customizes the metadata based on the `client_id_scheme` specified in the authorization request.
-Note: Wallet can send the entire metadata, library will customize it as per authorization request client_id_scheme.
-Eg - in case pre-registered, library modifies wallet metadata to be sent without request object signing info properties as specified in the specification.
+  - For example, in the case of the `pre-registered` scheme, the library modifies the wallet metadata to exclude request object signing information properties, as per the specification.
+- If the `clientIdSchemesSupported` field in the wallet metadata is empty or nil, the library assigns a default value of `["pre-registered"]`.

 ```swift
     let authorizationRequest : AuthorizationRequest = try authenticateVerifier(urlEncodedAuthorizationRequest: String, trustedVerifierJSON: [Verifier],walletMetadata: WalletMetadata, shouldValidateClient: Bool)